yidas/codeigniter-rest/README.md

 }
 ```

-> The keys are refered to Action of Resource Controller table.
+> The keys are refered to Action of Resource Controller table, you must to defind all routes you need.
 >
-> For example: REST list `index` action will run `_list` method.
+> For example: REST list `index` action will run `find` method.

 ### Usage